Skip to content

 """

-Combines the inertia tensors of all grain segments using the parallel axis
+Combine the inertia tensors of all grain segments.

 Args: